How to Appeal a Civil Enforcement Parking Ticket

 • Be specific and factual - Avoid emotional arguments.
 Focus on the legal and procedural issues.

-• Reference legislation - Cite PoFA 2012 Schedule 4, IPC Code of Practice, and Single Code of Practice 2025.
+• Reference legislation - Cite PoFA 2012 Schedule 4, BPA Code of Practice, and Single Code of Practice 2025.

 • Keep all correspondence - Save emails, letters, and note dates received.